Posted on Monday, March 1st, 2004

 Argh!
 Women can pretty much talk me into anything...

-Manipulative bitches!
-Just because you women have breasts brilliant minds, you think that men will do anything you want!!
+Enabler!
+Just because women have hot bodies brilliant minds, you think that men will do anything you want!!

 You're right, of course.